gb2dev/HLA-NoVR/README.md

 Z: Use Health Pen in Wrist Pocket

-X: Use Grenade in Wrist Pocket

-C: Drop Object in Wrist Pocket
+X: Drop Object in Wrist Pocket

 F: Flashlight (if you have it)